DataONEorg/Education/_lessons/lessons/10_policy/index.md

 * For Creators:
    * to derive benefit as a result of their work
 * For Others:
-   * To avoid potential legal trouble
+   * to avoid potential legal trouble
-   * To know where to get permission for use.
+   * to know where to get permission for use.
 ]

 .one-third[